sainarne15/Return_Order_Management/README.md

 Step 1: Run all the microservices
 Step 2: Run the Return Order Portal.
-Step 3: Enter Login Details to authorise user and press login.
+Step 3: Enter Login Details to authorise the user and press login.
 Step 4: Enter Component Details, Name, Contact Number, Credit Card Number, etc. and press submit.
 Step 5: Verify the process response details and confirm the Request.
-Step 6: request is confirmed and amount is deducted from card.
+Step 6: The request is confirmed and the amount is deducted from the card.